blocto/blocto-solana-web3-provider/README.md

 })();
 ```

-The network is "mainnet-beta" or "testnet".
+The network is "mainnet-beta" or "devnet".

 ### Request Format
 ```